Fiskars Pro Mini-Maul Review: Not What you Expect

 The X11 is a large hatchet with a flared splitting head similar to the mini-maul.
 However, the X11 has a sharpened cutting edge, lighter head, and longer composite handle.
 All these features make it much better splitting firewood and kindling.

-When testing side-by-side the X11 was able to crack into large pieces of seasoned firewood that the mini-maul just bounced off.
-And the lighter-weight design (while still a little clunky) is much easier to control than a maul.
+I did side-by-side testing with the X11 against Fiskars mini-maul for this review and it was able to crack into large pieces of seasoned firewood that the mini-maul just bounced off.
+The lighter-weight design of the X11 (while still a little clunky) is much easier to control than a maul.

 The long composite handle lets you whip the head much faster (which is another reason it works better) and gives you more leverage to help pry stubborn logs apart.